 15.09.2 Full-time graduate students who have served on the CUPE 3903, CUPE Ontario or National Executive, or OUWCC Executive for at least six months may, on the basis of such service, submit petitions for academic extensions for a total of twelve months beyond the Faculty of Graduate Studies deadlines (part-time graduate students may submit petitions for part-time status).
 Petitions shall be submitted through the Graduate Program Directors and copied directly to the Dean.
 When considering petitions based on service on the union executive, the Dean of Graduate Studies shall take into account the effect of such service upon the progress of the student's work.
 If the Dean decides not to grant such a petition, she shall state the reasons for her decision in writing, including the basis upon which she decided that the effect of such service upon the progress of the student's work was not sufficient to grant the petition, to the individual with a copy to the Union.
 Such a request shall not be unreasonably denied.
-Petitions of full time graduate students which are granted shall be granted for full-time status with an additional year in the priority pool and petitions of part-time students which are granted shall be granted for full-time status with an additional year in the priority pool and petitions of part-time students which are granted shall be granted for full-time status with an additional year in the priority pool and petitions of part-time students which are granted shall be granted for part-time status.
+Petitions of full time graduate students which are granted shall be granted for full-time status with an additional year in the priority pool and petitions of part-time students which are granted shall be granted for part-time status.